Saturday Vids: Income Inequality and HOPE Credit Union

 I'm currently taking a sociology class called "Perspectives on Inequality" and the first major issue we've addressed is the current state of income inequality in the United States.
 The U.S. is the most wealth-unequal country in the world and it's an issue that's getting worse over time.
 For instance, incomes of the bottom 90% of Americans grew only $59 (adjusted for inflation) from 1966 to 2011, while incomes for the top 10% rose by $116,071 (more stats can be found here).
 It's also no secret that income inequality -- while a serious issue for American society at large -- is also undeniably gendered.

 Luckily, there are some people out there trying to address this problem: like William Bynum and the HOPE Credit Union, which "empowers communities with member-owned financial cooperatives that help people start businesses, educate their children, buy homes and support their families."
 This 2-minute film says its all.

-More articles in WMC FBomb by Category: Economy, Feminism, Politics
+More articles by Category: Economy, Feminism, Politics

 More articles by Tag: Activism and advocacy, Reproductive rights, Civil rights, Equal Pay, Equality, Law